Summary: Introducing the authorized user strategy: a simple, free trick that can give your credit a quick boost!

 - Capital One

 ☝️ Remember, the “best card” is not necessarily mean the credit card issuer.
-You also want it to have a solid payment history, high credit limit, and been open for several years, if possible.
+You also want it to have a solid payment history, a high credit limit, and a history of several years, if possible.

 Getting added as an authorized user to a new credit card helps your credit score for at least three reasons: